 - Adjustment ranges: 5-60 psi / 10-120 psi

-- Can be combined with other functions, including solenoid on/off, pressure sustaining, and rate-of-flow.
+- Can be combined with other functions, including solenoid on/off, pressure reducing, and rate-of-flow.